DarkSeidNG/urlshortener/README.md

 # urlshortener
-**urlshortener** is a simple Spring Boot app that receives a url via an api enpoint and returns a shortened url that redirects to the original url
+**urlshortener** is a simple Spring Boot app that receives a url via an api endpoint and returns a shortened url that redirects to the original url

 To use this project simply clone the repository with command line -